 There's a Snoopy Moon Bounce and a spinning Flying Ace Balloon Race, both of which are mild and fun.

 My son's favorite ride by far was the roller coaster known as Woodstock Express.
 We rode this TEN times.
 Yes, TEN.
 Not in a row, but TEN times total.
 And I must say that it's a pretty fast roller coaster for such a small ride.
 Adults can ride it but it's made for kids, so if you go along with your little one, be prepared for some jostling.
 I have some welts and bruises on my hip and back from the ride.
 It's a small car and it goes fast, so I found myself banging into the sides of a car that was too small for me as we whipped around the turns!
 This would probably not be a big deal if I had not gone on the ride ten times, but hey, my son loved it and I wanted to get my money's worth.
+You can also buy a souvenir photo of yourself on the ride when it's done.

 Food and Souvenirs